Kalekdan/RollTableRoller/README.md

 If you want to include another table's roll in your roll, include it in the string in the format `[examples/creatures.txt]`.
 In this example, a second roll will be made on the creatures roll table, and the value will be substituted into your roll.

-_NB: You can theoretically reference a table within itself, but this should usually be avoided to prevent maximum recursion dept errors._
+_NB: You can theoretically reference a table within itself, but this should usually be avoided to prevent maximum recursion depth errors._

 ### Inline Selections
 For simpler selections, a choice can be embedded inline, using a list of possible outomces in the format `{rogue,cleric,wizard,bard}`.
 This will result in one of the values in the list being selected.